manwar/theweeklychallenge/content/blog/aws-dynamodb.md

 <br>

-We have almost all basic operations covered, let's get the hand dirty.
+We have covered almost all basic operations, let's get the hand dirty.

 <br>